openedx/edx-documentation/en_us/shared/manage_discussions/manage_divided_discussions.rst

 Overview
 *********

-In discussion topics in your course, every post has an indicator of who can read
-it: either all learners, or only the members of a particular group.
+In :ref:`discussion topics<Discussions>` in your course, every post has an indicator of who can read it: either all learners, or only the members of a particular group.
 For learners, this is the only noticeable difference between discussions in courses that use divided discussions, and courses that do not have groups and do not use divided discussions.

 .. only:: Partners